Los Gatos History Project: Uncovering Untold Stories

 • Google Calendar ICS

 The Los Gatos History Project is NUMU’s unprecedented effort to catalog and dive deeper into its permanent collection.
-This exhibition, the first to come out of the project, will present a selection of objects that have given the museum more questions than answers.
+This exhibition, the first to come out of the project, presents a selection of objects that have given the museum more questions than answers.
 By taking a critical look at these objects and the stories they tell, the exhibition will prompt visitors to ask: Who made these objects?
 Why did the museum collect them?
 What can we learn from them?
 And whose stories are missing?
 Through this exhibition, visitors will gain a greater understanding of museum collecting practices, and a greater appreciation for the hidden complexities of Los Gatos history.

 View Event →